2017 SOLD OUT– Stay tuned for 2018

 - Evening campfires with laughter, song, and instruments.
 Some say that these are the best campfires they have ever attended.

 The facilities: We have 3 large lodges and 6 cabins.
-You can bring your tent, camper, motorhome or stay at a hotel in Jerome or a neighboring community.
+You can bring your tent, camper, motorhome or stay at a hotel in Jerome (closest to the retreat) or a neighboring community below.
 Each retreat lodge has 6 bedrooms, each with 5 beds (2 bunk beds and 1 single twin bed).
 The lodges have separate rooms for men and women.
 The restrooms are large with multiple sinks, private showers. camp diagram and lodge layout

 The Retreat lodges have an interior fireplace in a spacious common room; kitchenette with refrigerator, freezer, and sink; indoor restrooms with 3 private shower stalls in each one; and a covered porch that runs the width of the cabin.
 Lodges are dorm style, with built-in bunk beds and private restrooms and showers in each.
 Please bring your own bedding (sheets, blankets, pillows and towels).